 Better data is essential to improve health outcomes, yet routinely available data for the monitoring of progress are often of low quality.
 Even where rich data sources are available, there can be limited capacity to synthesise, interpret and learn from the data.

-In West Bengal, India, IDEAS supported district health decision-making through a prototype phase of the Data-Informed Platform for Health (DIPH) – a structured method combining a toolkit with facilitated discussions and action planning.
+In Ethiopia, building on lessons learned during a prototype phase in West Bengal, India, IDEAS implements the Data-Informed Platform for Health (DIPH). – The DIPH is a structured method combining a toolkit with facilitated discussions and action planning.
 This involves a five-step cycle running every 3-4 months at district level.
 Standardized job-aids facilitate linking of input and process data from health and other sectors onto a common data-sharing platform.
 Government and non-government stakeholders analyse the data, identify challenges and gaps and agree on measures to be taken to resolve issues.

 Research briefIntroducing the Data-Informed Platform for Health